A Brief Tour of Internet Bullshit About Cannabis Landraces was the working title for this post.

 Landraces typically exhibit extensive variations around their basic theme, much like a Beethoven symphony.
-It’s a characteristic that results from traditional methods of selection.
+This trait of a basic theme with immense variation within it results from traditional methods of selection, i.e. open pollination with limited selection of choice female plants.
 As Ernest Small, arguably the leading authority on Cannabis, writes, “Landraces usually have a much wider genetic base, corresponding with a broader range of variability and a broader range of adaptation to stresses, especially to the local environmental conditions and biotic agents where they were selected.”

 3. “Pure cannabis strains (also called landraces or purebreds) have developed in [their] natural environment and [have] never been crossed with any other strain but inbred through many, many generations.”
 (Alchimia)

 Again, it bears emphasizing that landraces have a very broad genetic base, particularly compared to true cultivars and modern pot hybrids.
 Few aficionados realize that most landraces have originated as hybrids between landraces.
 Major waves of diffusion of culivation and consumption of Cannabis such as in the Axial Age, 13th century, and colonial era are the primary cause of this.